raygun101/MarkupKit/README.md

     <UILabel text="whileEditing"/>

 ### Edge Insets
 The `UIView` class allows a caller to specify the amount of space that should be reserved around all of its subviews when laying out its contents.
-This value is called the view's "layout margins" and is represented by an instance of the `UIEdgeInsets` structure.
+This value is called the view's "layout margins" and is represented by an instance of the `UIEdgeInsets` structure (or `NSDirectionalEdgeInsets` in iOS 11 and later).

 Since edge insets aren't natively supported by KVC, MarkupKit provides a shorthand for specifying layout margin values.
 The "layoutMargins" attribute accepts a single numeric value that will be applied to all of the structure's components.
 For example, the following markup creates a column view whose top, left, bottom, and right layout margins are set to 20: